friedrith/ux-research/extended-reality/huds/REAME.md

 may be not totally binary and the purpose will be to find how to optimize the HUDs to make them as efficient as possible.

+## Introduction

 The research protocol will be:

 * general state of the art study
-* analyze of the science-fiction movies/novels using HUDs
+* general list of the science-fiction movies/novels using HUDs
 * redefinition of the context and the research target
 * iterative study
   * definition of the hypothesis